signal-flux/SFxPW-Intro-to-Modular-Synthesis/syllabus.md

 ### Modular Thinking

-*This week, we will learn about the physics of sound, the fundamental concepts of modular synthesis like signal flow, patching, control voltage, and modulation, and get familiar with VCV Rack, an open-source modular Eurorack modular synthesis emulator.*
+*This week, we will learn about the physics of sound and the fundamental concepts of modular synthesis like signal flow, patching, control voltage, and modulation.
+We will also get familiar with VCV Rack, an open-source modular Eurorack modular synthesis emulator.*

 ### Agenda